DecisionsDev/odm-ondocker/standalone/dockerhub/full-description.md

   # Overview

-  The images in this repository contain IBM Operational Decision Manager for Developers based on IBM Websphere Application Server Liberty for Developper image.
-See the license section below for restrictions relating to the use of this image.
-For more information about  IBM Operational Decision Manager , see the [ODMDev](https://www.ibm.com/support/knowledgecenter/en/SSQP76_8.9.1/com.ibm.odm.dserver.rules.tutorials/tut_gs_topics/odm_dserver_rules_gs.html) site.
+  The images in this repository contain IBM Operational Decision Manager for Developers based on the IBM Websphere Application Server Liberty for Developper image.
+See the license section below for restrictions relative to the use of this image.
+For more information about IBM Operational Decision Manager, see the [ODMDev](https://www.ibm.com/support/knowledgecenter/en/SSQP76_8.9.2/com.ibm.odm.dserver.rules.tutorials/tut_gs_topics/odm_dserver_rules_gs.html) site.

   # Usage

-This image contain the IBM Operational Decision Manager with all the component in a single image.
+This image contains IBM Operational Decision Manager with all the components in a single image.
 This allow to evaluate products.

-1. This  image contains a server pre-configure with a database that is accessible  9060 and 9443 for HTTP and HTTPS respectively.
+1. This image contains a server that is preconfigured with a database accessible through HTTP port 9060 and HTTPS port 9443.

   	```console
   	$ docker run -e LICENSE=accept -p 9060:9060 -p 9443:9443 \
   	    ibmcom/odm
   	```
-You need to accept the license before launching this image.
-License is available in the bottom of this page.
+You must accept the license before launching the image.
+The license is available at the bottom of this page.

-When the server is started, you can access the application with these URLs:
+When the server is started, you can access the applications with these URLs:

 |Component|URL|Username|Password|
 |:-----:|:-----:|:-----:|:-----:|